seanmorton/cs537/README.md

 * Part B: Implement threads in xv6, however I did not do this project because we were allowed to drop one project from our grade and it was Thanksgiving break :)

 ## p5
-* Part A: A fully functional network file server, using UDP and RPC.
+* Part A: Fully functional network file server, using UDP and RPC.
 This was by far my favorite project in the course.
 It taught me a great deal about file systems.
 * Part B: Implemented a new file type in xv6 that supported mirroring, similar to RAID.
 A file of this type was gauranteed to always have two copies on disk.